OnzCoin/onz-checker/README.md

 # onz-checker
 Current version: 1.0

-This script checks the status of your Onz-node by using PHP.<br>
+This script checks the status of your ONZ node by using PHP.<br>
 Feel free to rewrite in Python or Bash.

 This script will also check whether your node has forked or not.<br>